timlines/100devs-resources/README.md

 - TO DO: Break out each book into into it's own unique reference, one for each book.

 IndifferentGhost.
 (2023, Feb 22).
 Heroku Alternatives. [herokuAlternatives](/docs/herokuAlternatives.md)

+Garret (2023, Mar 21).
+Use this Google search to find hiring managers on Linked in. [findHiringManagerLinkedin](/docs/findHiringManagersLinkedin.md)